Originally published March 2015. Last updated August 2019

 Half of Pinterest users have made a purchase after seeing a Promoted Pin

-According to the PwC Total Retail Survey 2016, 45% of respondents said that user-generated content like reviews, comments, and customer feedback influences their shopping behavior.
+According to the PwC Total Retail Survey 2016, 45 percent of respondents said that user-generated content like reviews, comments, and customer feedback influences their shopping behavior.
+And last year’s PwC Global Consumer Insights Survey ranked social media as the number one way for consumers to source ins purchases.

 Just to get you caught up, this is the second post in a series of posts that we’ve written, dealing with Blogger Payments, ROI Expectations, How to Set Up Your First Campaign, Optimizing Your Strategy, and more.
-If you’re totally new to influencer marketing and you missed our previous post, you should probably read that first.
+If you’re totally new to influencer marketing and you missed our first post, read that first.
+Here’s the order of the posts again in a pretty little graphic.
+Not to worry.
+We’ll include buttons to each post in this series.

 To give you some context, I’m one of the founders of an influencer marketing platform called The Shelf.
 We work with a lot of small brands and startups, many of whom are totally new to this type of marketing.
 And after speaking with tons of small brands over the last few months, we’ve noticed a few common misconceptions that cause brands to have a rocky start with influencer marketing.